hunterryan0000/Ryans-JPMC-code/java/module-1/week-5/01_Classes_and_Encapsulation/exercise/README.md

 #### Constructors

 Create a constructor for this class that accepts three parameters: `String planeNumber`, `int totalFirstClassSeats`, and `int totalCoachSeats`.
-Use these parameters to set the properties of the class:
+Use these parameters in this order to set the properties of the class:

 - `planeNumber` is the plane number assigned to the airplane.
 - `totalFirstClassSeats` is the initial number of total first class seats.